Price hikes, outlook cuts - What airlines are doing as fuel costs surge

 DELTA AIR LINES

-Delta said it would cut capacity by around 3.5 percentage points from its original plan and raise fees for checked bags in an attempt to offset soaring jet fuel costs, with an increase of $10 on the price of first and second checked bags and a $50 increase on the third checked bag.
+Delta said it would cut capacity by around 3.5 percentage points from its original plan and raise fees for checked bags in an attempt to offset soaring jet fuel costs, with an increase of $10 on first and second checked bags and a $50 increase on the third.

 The U.S. airline pulled all planned capacity growth for the current quarter and forecast profit below Wall Street expectations.
 Delta CEO said it would hold off on updating the full-year outlook given uncertainty over how long the fuel price spike would last.